Return of the Witch Doctors

 I'm wondering why do homeopathic doctors limit themselves to administering virtually pure water and sugar pills.
-Plain old witchcraft might be a better business!
+Why are they mimicking the pharmaceutical industry that they despise?
+Plain old witchcraft might be even better business for them!

 They operate with that catchy slogan: "Let like be cured by like".
 So short and simple, so appealing.
 Almost enchanting — literally.
 Unfortunately, the second "like" there usually means some pretty harmful stuff that has to be diluted down to a few molecules (if any) per dose to make sure that the concoction does not actually poison the patient.
 So it's kind of a weak rule, even if they ostentatiously call it the "Law of Similars".
 Some tried to improve on it by hypothesizing that water has memory, so in fact there is no need for the original substance to be present in the solution — but that really stretches the credibility ad absurdum.